Functional Periodic ARMA Processes: Estimation of the fPAR operators

 For the submatrix $\boldsymbol{\Phi}_{[33]},$ we find, using self-adjointness of $\phi$,

-This matrix is injective due to injectivity of $\phi,$ and since $c_{21}\neq 0 $ and $c_{22}\neq 0.$ Due to the fact that an operator lies dense if and only if its adjoint is injective, Assumption \ref{as:dense image} holds true.
+This matrix is injective since $\phi$ is, and because we assumed $c_{21},\,c_{22}\neq 0.$ Further, due to the fact that the image of an operator lies dense if and only if its adjoint is injective, Assumption \ref{as:dense image} holds true.